pohagan72/Prompt_Library/competitive_intelligence.md

 4.2.
 Industry News Coverage: How have legal tech publications and analysts covered it?
 Note the absence of negative mentions if applicable.
 4.3.
 Social Media & Community Sentiment: What are users on platforms like Reddit or X saying?
 Capture any confusion, skepticism, or early praise.
 5. Customer and Market Adoption:
 5.1.
-Target Clientele & Stated Benefits: Who is the ideal customer?
+Target Clientele & Stated Benefits: Who is the ideal customer profile (ICP)?
 What value proposition is offered to them?
 5.2.
+Known Marquee Customers: List any publicly announced customers, especially logos featured on their website or in press releases.
+Note the industry and size of these customers.
+5.3.
 Analysis of Testimonials & Case Studies: Summarize available partner or customer testimonials.
 Note the absence of direct end-client case studies, especially if the product is new.
+5.4.
+Unfiltered Customer Review Analysis: Synthesize key themes from review sites like G2 and Capterra.
+Focus on recurring complaints about specific features, pricing, implementation, or customer support.
+These are direct sources of competitive weaknesses.
-6. Competitive Landscape and Strategic Positioning:
+6. Go-to-Market and Partnership Strategy:
 6.1.
+Sales Motion: Is their primary sales motion direct (enterprise AEs), indirect (channel partners), self-serve/product-led growth (PLG), or a hybrid?
+Note the average sales cycle if data is available.
+6.2.
+Channel and Reseller Partnerships: Identify key system integrators (SIs), value-added resellers (VARs), or consulting partners (e.g., the Big Four).
+This reveals how they scale and who influences deals.
+6.3.
+Marketing & Lead Generation Strategy: Analyze their primary marketing channels.
+Are they heavy on content marketing (blogs, whitepapers), paid ads (LinkedIn, Google), event sponsorships, or account-based marketing (ABM)?
+6.4.
+Key Events and Sponsorships: List the major industry events where they have a significant presence (e.g., keynote speeches, large booths).
+This indicates where they are focusing their marketing spend and targeting key buyers.
+7. Competitive Landscape and Strategic Positioning:
+7.1.
 Key Competitors: Identify primary competitors.
 Include:
 Market share estimates (if available)
 Head-to-head win/loss data from review sites
-Feature comparison matrices from analyst reports Pricing benchmarking against 2-3 closest competitors Any available quantitative comparison data (e.g., from Comparably, G2, Gartner) 6.2.
+Feature comparison matrices from analyst reports Pricing benchmarking against 2-3 closest competitors 7.2.
 Unique Selling Propositions (USPs): What are its key differentiators (e.g., platform freedom, unified control, pricing model)?
-6.3.
+7.3.
 Pricing Model Analysis: Describe their stated pricing.
 Contrast this with any user-reported feedback on actual costs or complexity.
-6.4.
-Strategic Pitching Insights for [Your Company Name]:
+7.4.
+Competitive Battle Card for [Your Company Name]:
-Leverage [Your Company Name]'s strengths against the competitor.
-Exploit the competitor's potential weaknesses or market challenges.
-Specific talk tracks for sales teams.
-Competitive battle cards summary.
-Key questions to ask prospects about their current solution.
-Timing considerations (e.g., contract renewal cycles, budget seasons).
+Our Strengths: List 3-4 key areas where [Your Company Name] is superior.
+Their Weaknesses (FUD Points): List 3-4 potential weaknesses, gaps, or areas of Fear, Uncertainty, and Doubt to probe (e.g., "dependency on third-party AI," "unclear pricing," "recent negative Glassdoor reviews suggesting internal turmoil").
+Winning Talk Tracks: Provide specific phrases to use (e.g., "While they rely on a generic OpenAI model, our proprietary AI is trained specifically on legal data for higher accuracy...").
+Landmine Questions to Ask Prospects: List questions that highlight your strengths and their weaknesses (e.g., "How have you found the transparency of their billing?" or "What control do you have over the underlying AI models you use?").
+When We Win / When They Win: Describe the ideal scenario/customer profile where you have the advantage, and the scenario where they are likely stronger.
-7. Talent Strategy and Organizational Health:
+8. Talent Strategy and Organizational Health:
-7.1.
+8.1.
 Hiring Velocity and Key Open Roles: Summarize the volume and types of roles currently being hired for.
 Note any recent hiring sprees or freezes.
-7.2.
+8.2.
 Strategic Role Analysis: Analyze the job descriptions to infer strategic priorities.
 Technology & Product: What skills are in demand (e.g., specific cloud platforms, programming languages, AI/ML expertise)?
 This reveals their tech stack and R&D focus.
 Sales & Marketing: What types of sales roles are open (e.g., Enterprise, SMB, Channel)?
 This indicates target markets and go-to-market strategy.
 Leadership: Are they hiring for key leadership positions (e.g., VP of Sales EMEA, Chief AI Officer)?
 This signals new strategic initiatives or expansion plans.
-7.3.
+8.3.
 Geographic Distribution: Where are the jobs located?
 Detail any concentration of roles in specific cities or countries to understand geographic expansion or focus areas.
-7.4.
+8.4.
 Employee Sentiment and Culture (from Reviews): Summarize employee sentiment from sites like Glassdoor and Comparably.
 Note recurring themes in reviews (e.g., positive culture, long hours, poor management) as these can be indicators of organizational health and potential churn.
-8. Conclusion and Strategic Outlook:
+9. Conclusion and Strategic Outlook:
-8.1.
+9.1.
 Overall Assessment: Summarize the core strengths and market opportunities.
-8.2.
+9.2.
 Potential Challenges and Vulnerabilities: Summarize key challenges, such as market confusion, reliance on partners, pricing concerns, or financial instability.
-8.3.
+9.3.
 Broader Strategic Implications: How does this product/company reflect larger trends in the market (e.g., legal automation, GenAI adoption)?
 What are the long-term strategic implications for the industry?
-8.4.
+9.4.
 Risk Assessment Matrix:
 Technical risks: Technology obsolescence, AI model dependencies Financial risks: Funding runway, burn rate indicators Market risks: Regulatory changes, customer concentration